-Incident Registrar

-Immediately Reportable Matter

-Member

-Manual of Standard Procedures

-Operations Manager

-Pilot In Command

-Routine Reportable Matter

-Safety Assurance Indicator
+SAI Safety Assurance Indicator

-Self-Administering Sport Aviation Organisation
+SASAO Self-Administering Sport Aviation Organisation

-Safety Committee
+sc Safety Committee

-Service Level Agreement
+SLA Service Level Agreement

-Safety Manager
+SM Safety Manager

-Subject Matter Expert
+SME Subject Matter Expert

-Safety Management System
+SMS Safety Management System

-Safety Performance Indicator
+SPI Safety Performance Indicator

-Technical Manager
+TM Technical Manager

-Third Parties
+TP Third Parties

-Transport Safety Investigation
+TSI Transport Safety Investigation

-Visitor
+V Visitor

-Cross Country
+хс Cross Country

-1.1.
-Related Definitions
+1.2.
+Definitions

 Hazard A condition, event or circumstance that has the potential to cause harm to people or damage to aircraft, equipment or structures.
 Immediately Reportable Matter (IRM) An immediately reportable matter is a serious transport safety matter that covers occurrences such as accidents involving death, serious injury, destruction of, or serious damage to vehicles or property or when an accident nearly occurred.
 Under section 18 of the TSI Act, immediately reportable matters must be reported to a nominated official by a responsible person as soon as is reasonably practical.
-The list of immediately reportable matters is contained in the TSI Regulations .
+The list of immediately reportable matters is contained in the TSI Regulations.
 Incident In relation to aircraft means an occurrence, other than an accident, associated with the operation of the aircraft which affects, or could affect, the safety of operation.
 Injury Means injury not requiring medical assistance and excludes fatal or serious injuries.
-Means any work carried out on the aircraft, and is to include:(i)Scheduled servicing - hourly or calendar based,Maintenance(ii)Rectification/Repairs,(iii)Modifications, and(iv)Any Airworthiness Directives, Service Bulletins/Instructions etc. Pilot Certificate Meaning a pilot (or Instructor) certificate issued by ASRA.
+Maintenance Means any work carried out on the aircraft, and is to include: (i) Scheduled servicing - hourly or calendar based, (ii) Rectification/Repairs, (iii) Modifications, and Pilot Certificate (iv) Any Airworthiness Directives, Service Bulletins/Instructions etc. Meaning a pilot (or Instructor) certificate issued by ASRA.
 Pilot-In-Command Meaning the pilot responsible for the operation and safety of the aircraft during flight time.
-Risk The potential outcome from the hazard and is usually defined in terms of the likelihood of the harn occurring, and the severity if it does.
-A routine reportable matter is a safety matter that has not had a serious outcome and does require an immediate report but safety was affected or could have been affected.Routine Reportable Matter (RRM)Routine reportable matters include a non-serious injury or the aircraft suffering minor damage structural failure that does not significantly affect the structural integrity, performance or flig characteristics of the aircraft and does not require major repair or replacement of the affected components.
+Risk The potential outcome from the hazard and is usually defined in terms of the likelihood of the harm occurring, and the severity if it does.
+Routine Reportable Matter (RRM) A routine reportable matter is a safety matter that has not had a serious outcome and does not require an immediate report but safety was affected or could have been affected.
+Routine reportable matters include a non-serious injury or the aircraft suffering minor damage or structural failure that does not significantly affect the structural integrity, performance or flight characteristics of the aircraft and does not require major repair or replacement of the affected components.
 Safety The state in which the probability of harm to persons or property is reduced to, and maintained at, a level which is an acceptable level of safety (ALOS) through a continuing process of hazard identification and reduction.
 Safety Management System A systematic approach to managing safety, including the necessary organisational structures, accountabilities, policies and procedures.

-Serious Injury Defined as any injury, other than fatal which: (i) Requires hospitalization for more than 48 hours commencing within 7 days from the date the injuries were received, or (ii) Results in the fracture of any bone (except simple fractures of fingers, toes or nose), or (iii) Involves lacerations which cause hemorrhage, nerve, muscle or tendon damage, or (iv) Involves injury to external organ, or (v) Involves second- or third-degree burns affecting more than five percent of the body surface.
-Shall Mandatory.
+Defined as any injury, other than fatal which: (i) Requires hospitalisation for more than 48 hours commencing within 7 days from the date the injuries were received, or Serious Injury (ii) Results in the fracture of any bone (except simple fractures of fingers, toes or nose), or (iii) Involves lacerations which cause haemorrhage, nerve, muscle or tendon damage, or (iv) Involves injury to external organ, or (v) Involves second- or third-degree burns affecting more than five percent of the body Shall Mandatory.
 Should Recommended, but not mandatory.
 Third Parties Other airfield users, maintenance organisations, suppliers and other parties we conduct business with.
 Will Mandatory.